willoffshorly/offshorly-docs-test/content/Cloud/AWS/AWS lambda.md

 - **Zero administration**: No need to worry about server provisioning, monitoring, maintenance, scaling, or patching.
 - **Continuous scaling**: Automatically scales your application by running code in response to each trigger.
+- **Subsecond metering**: Pay only for the compute time you consume.